 When you choose to forego momentary gratification in order to have an enhanced future, you are investing in your future.
 Most people fail to do this successfully.

 Most people don’t purposefully invest in their finances, relationships, health, and time.
-But when you invest in yourself — and in your future — you ensure your future present moments will continue to get richer and more enjoyable.
+But when you invest in yourself (and your future), you ensure your future present moments will continue to get richer and more enjoyable.

 3. Tracking Important Metrics